-A native Torontonian, he has toured extensively throughout North America, Europe, and Asia, appearing on such stages as Los Angeles' Disney Hall, New York's David Geffen Hall (formerly Avery Fischer Hall, Lincoln Center), Berlin's Konzerthaus, Lucerne's KKL, Zurich's Tonhalle, and the opera houses of Genova, Lyon, and Versailles.
+A native Torontonian, he has toured extensively throughout North America, Europe, and Asia, appearing on such stages as Los Angeles' Disney Hall, New York's David Geffen Hall (Lincoln Center), Berlin's Konzerthaus, Lucerne's KKL, Zurich's Tonhalle, and the opera houses of Genova, Lyon, and Versailles.
 Working with many of today's most celebrated conductors, including Semyon Bychkov, Valery Gergiev, Manfred Honeck, Gianandrea Noseda, and Jaap van Zweden, he has been heard on the CBC (Canada), DRS2 (Switzerland), NDR (Germany), RAI3 (Italy), and RSR (Switzerland) radio networks.

 An all-around music nerd, Brandon received his first violin lessons at the age of thirteen.
 He started piano at a young age and took up a keen interest in the trombone, an instrument he started in elementary school and faithfully continued with nerdy love until the end of high school, by which time he had added trumpet, tuba, and timpani to the home cacophony.
 Brandon lives in Toronto with his wife, photographer Melissa Sung.

 We are committed to keeping us all safe.
 Read our Health and Safety Policy here.

 Music Director of Tafelmusik (1981 to 2014), Jeanne Lamon was praised for her virtuosity and strong musical leadership.